Chapter 8.15

 A. “Roslyn cemetery” or “Roslyn cemeteries” shall mean all cemeteries, both public and private, located within the Roslyn city limits.

-B. “City cemeteries” shall mean all cemeteries owned by the city of Roslyn.
+B. “City cemetery” or “city cemeteries” shall mean all cemeteries owned by the city of Roslyn.

 D. “Structural changes” shall mean any repair, removal or establishment of any curbing, structures, grave stones, plaques, effigies, statues, any other markers, or fencing located in or about the cemeteries.
 It shall also include any use of cement or concrete.

-E. “Curbing” shall mean any constructed border and/or interior of a grave or lot, however marked, including, but not limited to, cement, concrete, stones, wood, or other material.
+E. “Curbing” shall mean the construction of any border and/or interior of a grave or lot, however marked, including, but not limited to, those constructed with cement, concrete, stones, wood, or other material.

 F. “Maintenance” shall mean the routine cleaning of cemetery areas.
-This shall include grass mowing and trimming, weeding, raking, the changing or cleaning or marble chips, lava rock, cinder rock, or beauty bark.
+This shall include grass mowing, trimming, weeding, raking, and/or the cleaning of marble chips, lava rock, or cinder rock.
 Maintenance shall not include any structural changes.

 8.15.040 Cemetery names.

-The current individual cemeteries that lie within the Roslyn city limits are as follows: Old City Cemetery, New City Cemetery, Roslyn Memorial Gardens, Mt.
-Olivet (Black Miners’ Cemetery), Old Knights of Pythias, New Knights of Pythias, Oddfellows, Foresters, Redmen, Dr. Starcevich No. 1, Dr. Starcevich No. 2, Slovak, Serbian/Russian Orthodox, St. Barbara, Masonic, Sokal, Eagles, Lithuanian, Polish, Veterans, Moose, Silvio, Pelico, Cacciatori d’Africa, and Druids.
-These names are for designation purposes only and are not intended to imply ownership to any organization.
+The individual cemeteries that now lie within the Roslyn city limits are as follows: Old City Cemetery, New City Cemetery, Roslyn Memorial Gardens, Mt.
+Olivet (Black Miners’ Cemetery), Old Knights of Pythias, New Knights of Pythias, Oddfellows, Foresters, Redmen, Dr. Starcevich No. 1, Dr. Starcevich No. 2, Slovak, Serbian/Russian Orthodox, St. Barbara, Masonic, Sokal, Eagles, Lithuanian, Polish, Veterans, Moose, Silvio Pelico, Cacciatori d’Africa, Druids, and Former County.
+These cemetery names are for designation purposes only and are not intended to imply ownership by any organization.
 [Ord.
-970 § 1, 2005; Ord.
-887 § 1, 1999; Ord.
-540 § 1, 1977.]
+1119 § 2, 2015.]

-8.15.050 Cemetery plat and records for New City Cemetery and the Roslyn Memorial Gardens.
+8.15.050 Cemetery plat and records for New City Cemetery and Roslyn Memorial Gardens.

-There shall be kept in the office of the city clerk an accurate and permanent record of the ownership of lots in the New City Cemetery and the Roslyn Memorial Gardens and the status of such lots, showing all transfers of lots, the names and addresses of the owners, the lots in which interments have been made and the names of the persons interred, and such other information as may be deemed advisable.
-The cemetery sexton shall keep in his or her records a plat or plats, accurate and up to date, of the New City and Roslyn Memorial Gardens.
+There shall be kept in the office of the city clerk an accurate and permanent record of the ownership of lots in New City Cemetery and Roslyn Memorial Gardens.
+The record shall include the status of such lots, all transfers of lots, the names and addresses of the lot owners, the lots in which interments have been made and the names of the persons interred, and such other information as may be deemed advisable by the mayor or his/her designee.
+The cemetery sexton shall keep in his or her records a plat or plats, accurate and up to date, of New City Cemetery and Roslyn Memorial Gardens.
 [Ord.
-970 § 1, 2005; Ord.
-887 § 1, 1999; Ord.
-540 § 2, 1977.]
+1119 § 2, 2015.]

 8.15.060 Cemetery plat and records for all other cemeteries.

-The cemetery sexton in the office of the city clerk shall begin to keep records of all burials for all other city cemeteries occurring after the effective date of the ordinance codified in this chapter.
+The cemetery sexton shall keep records of all burials at all other city cemeteries not identified in RMC 8.15.050 occurring after the effective date of the ordinance codified in this chapter.
 [Ord.
-970 § 1, 2005; Ord.
-887 § 1, 1999.]
+1119 § 2, 2015.]

 8.15.070 Cemetery sexton.

-2. Hire, notify, and supervise digger for all city-owned cemeteries.
+2. Hiring, notifying, and supervising diggers for all city-owned cemeteries;

-3. Notify city crew if plowing and/or sanding is necessary.
+3. Notifying city crew if plowing and/or sanding is necessary;

-5. Field any discussions between any city employee and digger.
+5. Facilitating any necessary discussions between city employees and grave diggers;

-6. See to any repairs needed to cemetery as a result of an interment.
+6. Managing repairs as needed to cemetery as a result of interments; and

-7. Allow vehicles into the cemeteries as necessary for interment.
+7. Allowing vehicles into the cemeteries as necessary for interment.

 B. The cemetery sexton shall be designated by the mayor to be either the city clerk or the city treasurer.
 The compensation to be paid for such services shall be determined by the city council.